czbiohub-sf/automated-protein-purifier/README.md

 # ProteinPurifier

 ## Introduction
-This repository contains the Python application and custom **czpurifier** package that have been designed for the automated protein purification project undertaken by the CZ Biohub Bioengineering team.
-All utilities support Python 3.7+.
+This repository contains the Python application and custom **czpurifier** package that have been designed for automated protein purification by the CZ Biohub - SF Bioengineering team.
+All utilities support Python 3.7.
+Note that newer versions of Python are not compatible.

+*This is a public snapshot of the automated protein purification repo as described in our 2023 preprint **PREPRINT LINK**.*

+Maintenance of this repo is the responsibility of Robert Puccinelli.
+Please direct any communication to Robert Puccinelli via creation of an Issue at the project repo **FINAL REPO NAME ISSUES LINK**.

+This source describes Open Hardware, which is licensed under the CERN-OHL-W v2.

+Electronics hardware is described in the supplementary information of the publication.

+CAD designs are provided in Onshape **ONSHAPE PUBLIC LINK**.

+Software is licensed under BSD 3-Clause.

+Copyright Chan Zuckerberg Biohub - San Francisco 2023.

 ## Contents